 The Chargeback: Using Your Credit Card to Get a Refund

 Have you ever paid for a product or service, but were unable to use it?
-For example, when companies declare bankruptcy or go out of business people are often unable to take advantage of pre-paid purchases, such as plane tickets and gift certificates.
+For example, when companies declare bankruptcy or go out of business people are often unable to take advantage of pre-paid purchases, such as annual subscriptions and gift certificates.
 Online shopping also creates difficulties for many buyers who cannot simply go to the store and complain if they have a problem with their orders.
 However, by using your credit card for purchases, you have a remedy if you experience problems later.

 Fair Credit Billing Act

 If the creditor agrees with your dispute they will remove the charge from your bill and reverse payment to the merchant you bought the product or service from – called a chargeback.
-If the creditor disagrees with your dispute they are required to send you a letter explaining why.
+If the creditor disagrees with your dispute, they are required to send you a letter explaining why.
 At this point you must pay the disputed amount and any finance charges that have accrued, or you will be marked late on your credit report.
 To dispute the findings you must write to the creditor within ten days of receiving their letter.

 The Fair Credit Billing Act only applies to credit cards, not debit cards.
 However Visa and MasterCard offer the same chargeback service for debit cards transactions where you choose the “credit” option (as opposed to the “debit” option).
 Still, even though you can request a chargeback on some debit card transactions, there is an important difference between debit cards and credit cards.
 With a credit card you do not have to make the payment while the company is researching the charge.
 With a debit card the money is taken out of your checking account right away, and you have to wait to get your money back.